resource-watch/graph-client/README.md

 ```
 // only one dataset node with the same id
-CREATE CONSTRAINT ON (dataset:Dataset) ASSERT dataset.id IS UNIQUE
+CREATE CONSTRAINT ON (dataset:DATASET) ASSERT dataset.id IS UNIQUE

 // only one widget node with the same id
-CREATE CONSTRAINT ON (widget:Widget) ASSERT widget.id IS UNIQUE
+CREATE CONSTRAINT ON (widget:WIDGET) ASSERT widget.id IS UNIQUE

 // only one layer node with the same id
-CREATE CONSTRAINT ON (layer:Layer) ASSERT layer.id IS UNIQUE
+CREATE CONSTRAINT ON (layer:LAYER) ASSERT layer.id IS UNIQUE

 // only one metadata node with the same id
-CREATE CONSTRAINT ON (metadata:Metadata) ASSERT metadata.id IS UNIQUE
+CREATE CONSTRAINT ON (metadata:METADATA) ASSERT metadata.id IS UNIQUE

 ```